 Strong and elemental, Sicily retains an unconquered character and romantic spirit, and you can taste it in her food.
 Greek ruins dot the landscape.
 Arabian eggplants, lemons, saffron and nutmeg thrive in rich volcanic soil.
 Local artisans hand-make chocolates and cheeses.
 Sicilian dishes draw on history but abound with independent ideas and innovative interpretations that stand apart from the cuisine of mainland Italy.

 Inspiration: The late Anna Tasca Lanza and the fabulous Fabrizia Lanza.
 Case Vecchie and the estate of Regaleali.
+My friendship and mutual admiration with Chef Linda Sarris.
 The garden.
-Fresh artichokes and fresh green chick peas.
+Fresh artichokes and fresh green chickpeas.
 Biancomangiare.
 Fico d’India.
 Grillo.
+Arianna’s wines.
 Ciocolato di Bonajuto.
 Marzamemi.
-The booming cacophony of the Catania fish market.
-Scoops of gelato at Cafe Sicilia.
+The booming cacophony of Palermo’s markets.
+Scoops of granita at Caffè Sicilia.

 From my journal…